Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Methods

 and

-where the wind velocity vector is denoted by $\bm{V}$, quantities without hats represent the ground-truth variables, the summation is taken at a constant height over all test data, and $N$ denotes the number of grid points outside the buildings (i.e., $N = \sum_{\text{const height}} B$).
+where $\bm{V}$ denotes the wind velocity, quantities without hats represent the ground-truth variables, the summation is taken at a constant height over all test data, and $N$ denotes the number of grid points outside the buildings (i.e., $N = \sum_{\text{const height}} B$).
 Equations (\ref{eq:mae-T}) and (\ref{eq:mae-V}) are referred to as the error norms for temperature and velocity, respectively.
 These norms were applied to the LR and HR variables in the first and second stages, respectively, according to Table \ref{table:input-output}.

 Pattern consistency is estimated using the mean structural similarity index measure (MSSIM) \citep{Wang+2004IEEE}.
 This metric is determined based on first- and second-moment quantities, such as covariance: